 The best way to aggregate all your information and clearly explain National Hospitality House Week is creating a page on your website dedicated to NHHW exclusively.
 All your activities for the week can be in one place with proper contact information.
 If you have a need for volunteers, you can ask.
 If you have a media kit ready to go, you can provide a link.
 If you have event sponsors, be sure to list them or include their logo.
 Set your site to something simple, and hyperlink when sending out.
 For example, HHN NHHW .

 Share this page with your community every time you mention Hospitality House Week in newsletters, on social media, or in email.
-Imagine it as your main information hub for anyone who asks about NHHW or any of your activities for the week Inquiries should be directed to your well thought out, easy to navigate hub.
+Imagine it as your main information hub for anyone who asks about NHHW or any of your activities for the week.
+Inquiries should be directed to your well thought out, easy to navigate hub.

 LOGO’S